eGT-Labs/egt-gsa-proto/README.md

 ### [Technical Stack] (https://github.com/eGT-Labs/egt-gsa-proto/blob/master/docs/Tech%20Stack/18F-GSA-Agile-eGlobaltech-Tech-Stack-Wiki.docx)
 Team eGT chose to leverage over five modern, open source tools & frameworks as they offer maximum productivity in a prototyping effort of this nature.
 We implemented continuous integration automating the entire build, test and deployment process further enhancing our productivity and accelerating our solution’s maturity.
 All underlying platforms used to create and run the prototype are openly licensed and free of charge.

-Below we highlight our tech stack on how we met the requirements:
+Below we highlight our technical stack on how we met the requirements:

 **Modern, Open Source Technologies**
 -	[Node.js](https://github.com/joyent/node/blob/master/LICENSE) - Cross-platform runtime environment